 Bid Volume: The most recent update of Bid volume from the Enron Platform linked with the Bid Price

-Counterparty ID: That unique numerical identifier which is used to reference a particular counterpart on the Enron platform.
+Counterparty ID: That unique numerical identifier which is used to reference a particular counterparty on the Enron platform.

-Enron’s profiles: That string of data that identifies Enron’s willingness to transact (credit permission), by counterpart, by product, by commodity, by country, by deal type, by category.
+Enron’s profiles: That string of data that identifies Enron’s willingness to transact (credit permission), by counterparty, by product, by commodity, by country, by deal type, by category.

 Failure: Failure notice from the Enron Platform that a transaction, referenced by both Sponsor’s and Enron’s Transaction ID, has failed to be executed by Enron.